 - The potential of the project to be a catalyst for further positive action to benefit other historic properties, neighborhoods, or communities

 All applicants must complete the Johanna Favrot Fund for Historic Preservation application form online.
 You will need the following items as part of your application:

-- Up to four digital images of high quality (300 dpi) with caption and credit information
+- Up to six digital images of high quality (300 dpi) with caption and credit information

 - Applicant's Internal Revenue Service determination letter of tax-exempt status.
 If tax-exempt status has not been fully approved by the IRS, please provide evidence of filing for certification and letter of opinion from an attorney concerning the applicant's tax status (nonprofit organizations)

 - Resume of consultant for project (if the consultant has been chosen)

 - Letter of consent from property owner (if applicant does not own property)

 - Up to two letters of endorsement (optional)